marek-mikolajczyk/terraform-docker_containers/README.md

 - live - uses modules to create resources
 - stg - uses standard resource definitions
 - dev - uses count and for_each methods.
-- dev2 - uses Terraform Cloud as a backend
+- dev2 - uses Terraform Cloud as a backend.
+But it will not work as docker is an onprem installation

 # Features